-- 1. The list of URIs present in the Record-Route headers in the 200 class response are taken, if present, and their order is reversed. - 2.
-The URI in the Contact header from the 200 class response, if present, is taken, and appended to the end of the list from the previous step. - 3.
+1. The list of URIs present in the Record-Route headers in the 200 class response are taken, if present, including all URI parameters, and their order is reversed.

+- 2. The URI in the Contact header from the 200 class response, if present, is taken, including all URI parameters, and appended to the end of the list from the previous step. - 3.
 The list of URIs resulting from the above two operations is referred to as the route set.